Bummer, I know.

 Furthermore, these arguments must be interesting enough and at the same time present truth or even better a concern that the receiver has never thought about.
 Essentially, the receiver must not only be presented with a new concern or a new truth that opposes his/hers current beliefs and values but be convinced about their validity.

 Let's make this easier by using an example.

 Suppose I want to communicate to you the fact that I think you are a very smart person.
 I can use several arguments about how well you do in your life, about your achievements, education, love life and so on and so forth.

 That wouldn't be too difficult, would it now?
-Most people usually take themselves as a smart individual and me trying to convince you about it would be a fairly easy job to do.
+Most people usually take themselves as smart individual and me trying to convince you about it would be a fairly easy job to do.
 My arguments would be passing through much easier and would make it much easier for you to take them as valid.

 But what an impact is this going to have on you?
 You'd probably think that I am a nice guy who thinks you are smart.
 Duh?
-Of course you are smart, you knew already.
+Of course, you are smart, you knew already.

-So what did you gain with this conversation?
+So what did you gain from this conversation?
 Nothing.
 You have been presented with a sugary truth that didn't change you as a person, just made you feel better for a few moments and then probably forgot about it.

 That would be the analogy of art for the sake of art.

 Let's go the other way now and suppose I wanted to communicate to you that I think you are an idiot.
 Well, that is now interesting.
 And difficult.